btskinner/collegeopp/index.md

 relevant schools are included in the measure or only those within the same state.

+### Indicators

+A little over 40% of all counties have at least one postsecondary institution[^4] within their borders.
+Here are the percentages for each category:

+* Any school: 43.9%
+* Public 4-year: 14.9%
+* Public 2-year: 23.1%
+* Private 4-year: 11.1%
+* Private 2-year: 2.8%
+* Proprietary 4-year: 4.1%
+* Proprietary 2-year: 7.1%

+### Distance

 ##### Notes
 [^1]: Provided by the U.S. Census.
 [^2]: Using the [geosphere](https://cran.r-project.org/package=geosphere) package in [R](https://cran.r-project.org).